elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

    - **Path**: `https://raw.githubusercontent.com/elyra-ai/examples/master/pipelines/run-pipelines-on-apache-airflow/components/bash_operator.py`
 1. Save the component catalog entry.

-The catalog now includes the custom components you'll use in the tutorial pipeline.
+The catalog is now populated with the custom components you'll use in the tutorial pipeline.

 ![Tutorial pipeline components in registry](doc/images/populated-component-registry.png)